razorpay/blade/rfcs/2021-19-02-units-for-typography-and-layout.md

 ## Checklist
 To choose which unit will work best for us we can use the below checklist:
 1. Whether the content is accessible when the user changes the default font size of the browser.
 2. Whether the content is accessible when the user zooms in/out on the browser.
+(As per the[ WCAG guideline](https://www.w3.org/WAI/WCAG21/Understanding/resize-text.html) the content shall be readable at 200% zoom)
 3. Whether the interface is able to render on different screen sizes, pixel densities etc.

 ## Different units:
 ### `px`
 * The most commonly used unit is `px` i.e pixels.
 * It works on both web and iOS/android apps.
-* `px` defines an absolute value for typography and layout, which means anything that has px as a unit will be rendered same at all the screen sizes, resolutions, pixel densities.
-For example, `padding: 16px` will be `16px` regardless of the screen resolution/platform `1680x1050`, `1024x640` or `360x640`.
+* `px` defines an absolute value but it's still a software pixel for typography and layout, which means anything that has px as a unit when it gets rendered the browser takes into account for screen resolutions and pixel densities and then it converts it into hardware pixels.
+For example, `padding: 16px` is `16px` software pixel and when it renders on different screen resolutions `1680x1050`, `1024x640` or `360x640` the browser takes care of scaling things as per the device pixel ratio.
+So `16px` rendered on a device with device pixel ratio of 1 will be rendered as 16 hardware pixels and if the device pixel ratio is 2 then it gets rendered as 32 hardware pixels.
 ### `rem`
 * `rem` is a relative css unit which works in relative to the users device settings and screen resolutions.
 * It works on web but **not** on iOS/android.